 Shadows is developed for the latest version of Windows® 10 and Windows 11.
 It is also compatible with Windows 8.x and Windows 7.
 Shadows is a 64-bit application that requires a 64-bit version of Windows.
 Under some circumstances, Shadows can also run under macOS using Wine, Parallels Desktop, or VMWare.
-Note that technical support will be provided only for Windows platforms.
+However, Shadows is not compatible with platforms based on ARM architecture (Apple Silicon M1/M2/M3 or Qualcomm SnapDragon).
+Note that technical support is only provided on Windows x64 platforms.